byui-cse/cse341-ww-student-code/readme.md

 ## Steps to Complete

 - The starter code is a sample solution of the lesson 1 assignment
+- Run npm install to install dependencies listed in package.json
-- Run npm install then npm start to run the application
+- Run npm start to start the application.
+Keep the terminal open so you can see errors as you go through the following steps
 - Navigate to Mongodb.com and create a new database if you don't have one
 - Connect using MongoDB Compass, ensure it is installed, and you can connect using your username and password
-- Create a collection called users and add one user that has a single field called username and a value.
+- Create a collection called user and add one user that has a single field called username and a value.
 - Create a folder in the root of your project called db
 - Create a file in db/ called connect.js that follows the implementation of the mongodb.js file posted by SuleymanSah
-- We don't want to store sensitive database information in a JavaScript file directly,{' '}
+- We don't want to store sensitive database information in a JavaScript file directly
 - You will move your sensitive db info to an environment variable file which will not go to GitHub or ever be published.
 You can get help setting this up with [this article](https://medium.com/@Hybeecodes/using-environment-variables-in-your-node-project-66f284cd9fe6)
+- Modify server.js to only listen() if mongodb connected successfully
 - Create a route that will retrieve your user from the db
+- Notice that the logic involved to create this mongodb request causes your route to become cluttered.
+Create a controllers folder with a file called user.js
+- Create a function in the controller that will retrieve the user and return it as json when the route is requested
 - Test the route using Rest Client
+- Once this is working, create another route, and another controller function to only return the username of the user